spex-xray/pyspextools/_sources/tutorials/ogip2spex.rst.txt

 One can overwrite existing files by adding the '--overwrite' option to the ogip2spex call.

-This spo file does not have an 'Ext_Rate' column.
-To generate a spo file with such a column, add '--extrate' to the ogip2spex call.
+This spo file does not have an 'Exp_Rate' column.
+To generate a spo file with such a column, add '--exprate' to the ogip2spex call.

 By default, ogip2spex shows colored output for warnings, errors and OKs.
 If it is hard for you to see, use the